-My life and the existence of Fail Squad Games is due to the creation of a game by Gary Gygax and Dave Arneson, and Frank Mentzer got me hooked!
+My life and the existence of Fail Squad Games is due to the creation of a game by Gary Gygax and Dave Arneson – Then later Frank Mentzer got me hooked solidly!

 As a young teen after some difficult home situations, my school work and attendance were dropping fast.
 I don’t know where I was headed, but it was nowhere pleasant.
 One summer my friends and I discovered the Red Box D&D, we played to level 3 many times.
 Not long after we pitched in to get the blue box just as we were given the AD&D Hardback books by someone’s cousin.